jadexiao/jadexiao.github.io/_pages/about.md

 I specialize in health economics and outcomes research (HEOR) with technical expertise in simulation modeling and cost-effectiveness analysis.

 My doctoral thesis comprises three current and important pandemics: COVID-19, non-alcoholic fatty liver disease (NAFLD), and opioid use disorder.
 See [`/publications`](/publications) for details!

+<i>I am looking for a research scientist / data analyst role in the healthcare or tech space starting in summer 2023.</i>